theqa-ninja/testaholics-python-workshop/README.md

 [Pylenium](https://docs.pylenium.io/getting-started/setup-pytest) installed

-## Automation sections
+## Automation steps
-1. Sign into a website
-1. Check your user profile that you’re signed in as
+1. go to the best search engine
+1. search for `wikipedia`
+1. go to the wikipedia result
-1. Locate a specific event on the calendar
+1. click on the search bar
+1. begin typing `software assu`
+1. let auto-complete run and select the first result (`software assurance`)
-1. Write a comment on the calendar
+1. on the page, locate a hyperlink to `software testing`
-1. Screenshot stuff
-1. Make sure you get a pass/fail result
+1. verify the URL you are on